MicrosoftDocs/sdk-api/sdk-api-src/content/lmaccess/nf-lmaccess-netlocalgroupdelmembers.md

 ### -param totalentries [in]

 Specifies the number of entries in the array pointed to by the <i>buf</i> parameter.

-#### - servername [in]

-Pointer to a constant string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
-If this parameter is <b>NULL</b>, the local computer is used.

 ## -returns